-Name Number of Ordinary Shares (2) Outstanding Ordinary Shares (1)
+Name Number of Ordinary Shares (2) Percentage of Outstanding Ordinary Shares (1)

-Zohar Zisapel (3) 7,117,174 8.47%
+Zohar Zisapel (3) 7,167,174 8.47 %

-Joseph D. Samberg (4) 12,980,000 15.45%
+Joseph D. Samberg (4) 8,280,000 9.82 %

-- (1) Based on 84,001,666 ordinary shares outstanding as of March 27, 2022, excluding options to purchase ordinary shares which are vested or shall become vested within 60 days of March 27, 2022 - (2) Consists of ordinary shares and options to purchase ordinary shares, which are vested or shall become vested within 60 days as of March 27,2022. - (3) (i) 3,594,986 ordinary shares held by Zohar Zisapel; (ii) 300,000 ordinary shares issuable upon the exercise of options granted to Mr. Zisapel exercisable as of March 27, 2022 or within 60 days thereafter; (iii) 1,101,245 ordinary shares are held of record by Lomsha Ltd., an Israeli company controlled by Mr. Zisapel; (iv) 18,717 ordinary shares are held by RAD Data Communications Ltd., an Israeli company of which Mr. Zisapel is a principal shareholder and a director.
+- (1) Based on 84,356,307 ordinary shares outstanding as of May 11, 2023, excluding options to purchase ordinary shares which are vested or shall become vested within 60 days of May 1, 2023. - (2) Consists of ordinary shares and options to purchase ordinary shares, which are vested or shall become vested within 60 days as of May 1, 2023. - (3) (i) 3,694,986 ordinary shares held by Zohar Zisapel; (ii) 250,000 ordinary shares issuable upon the exercise of options granted to Mr. Zisapel exercisable as of May 1, 2023 or within 60 days thereafter; (iii) 1,101,245 ordinary shares are held of record by Lomsha Ltd., an Israeli company controlled by Mr. Zisapel; (iv) 18,717 ordinary shares are held by RAD Data Communications Ltd., an Israeli company of which Mr. Zisapel is a principal shareholder and a director.
 Mr. Zisapel and his brother, Mr. Yehuda Zisapel, and Ms. Nava Zisapel, have shared voting and dispositive power with respect to the ordinary shares held by RAD Data Communications Ltd.; and (v) 2,102,226 Ordinary Shares are held by Michael and Klil Holdings (93) Ltd., an Israeli company controlled by Mr. Zisapel.
 The number of ordinary shares beneficially held by Zohar Zisapel is based on a Schedule 13D/A filed by Mr. Zisapel with the SEC on February 16, 2021. - (4) Joseph D. Samberg's address is 1091 Boston Post Road, Rye, NY 10580.

-As of March 27, 2022, approximately 97% of our ordinary shares were registered for trade and held in the United States and there were 28 record holders with addresses in the United States.
+As of April 24, 2023, approximately 97% of our ordinary shares were registered for trade and held in the United States and there were 29 record holders with addresses in the United States.
 These numbers are not representative of the number of beneficial holders of our shares nor are they representative of where such beneficial holders reside due to the fact that many of these ordinary shares were held of record by brokers or other nominees (including one U.S. nominee company, CEDE & Co., which held approximately 97% of our outstanding ordinary shares as of said date).